 Battery powered curlers are usually rechargeable.
 This means that you don’t have to keep paying for cartridges.
 Some come with USB chargers, whereas others come with mains chargers.
 They tend to last between 30-50 minutes on a single charge, which is enough time to curl your hair twice.
 USB chargers are more versatile as they can be charged abroad, whereas the problem with mains chargers is that you will need to have dual voltage and an adapter if traveling.

 Make sure to consider how long the curler takes to charge and how long it holds charge.
 If you have long or thick hair, you will need a battery-powered curler that lasts for a longer time between charges.
-Unfortunately, many battery-operated curling irons only last for 20 minutes before they need charging again.
-Equally, sometimes they may take a long time to recharge.
+Unfortunately, many battery-operated curling irons only last for 20 minutes before they need to be charged again.
+In some cases, they may take a long time to recharge.

 Drawbacks of a Cordless Curling Iron

 Cordless curling irons come with their own drawbacks.
-Firstly, they tend to be smaller in size than regular curling irons.
+They tend to be smaller in size than regular curling irons.
 While this may be a bonus for traveling, it can make them difficult to use with long or thick hair.

 Butane curlers can be an issue for those traveling.
 As noted above, the cartridges can be hard to come by.
-As there are fewer butane curlers in existence, this makes the cartridges expensive to replace.
-Equally, it is a constant cost to replace the cartridges, unlike regular curlers which only cost when you buy them.
+As butane curlers are less common than electric curlers, cartridges may be inconvenient or expensive to replace.
+Replenishing the cartridges represents an ongoing cost, unlike regular curlers that have a one-time cost when you buy them (though in your home you pay for your electricity).
 Not only is this an added cost to your life, it is not very environmentally friendly as the cartridges cannot be recycled.

 This model features a ceramic barrel that heats up in around 60 seconds.
 It is fueled by butane and features a ⅞ inch barrel.
 It is compact for traveling and comes with one butane cartridge and a carry case.